 In the end, it’s all about being equipped and well prepared with the best resources to make the process easy on your client, so reach out to organizations that fight for this cause and explain your intentions, ask for help with your education.
 They will appreciate your effort and might even – down the road, once you’ve proven your commitment – send leads on your way.

-If after reading this article you have convinced yourself of becoming specialized in homes for the disabled: congratulations and thank you!
-There are a lot of people out there craving for knowledgeable help and you're the one who will fill that void.
 Here are some statistics to back this info: according to the 2016’s Disability Statistic Annual Report made by the University of New Hampshire, the percentage of people with disabilities rose from 11.9% in 2010, to 12.6% in 2013, 2014, and 2015.
 That’s 12.6% of the total US population!
 And breaking that number down: over half (51.1%) of those 12.6% are people in the working ages of 18-64, while 41.2% are 65 and older.
 Disability in children and youth accounted for only 7.2% (ages 5-17) and 0.4% (under 5 years old).
 So, as you can see, there’s a lot of work to be done!

-But if you read it all and concluded this is not the right real estate niche for you, there's absolutely no problem.
+If you read it all and concluded this is not the right real estate niche for you, there's absolutely no problem.
 You are already helping just by reading it and acknowledging the importance of the subject and can help even further by spreading the word to colleagues that might be interested in following this path.